 Service data recorders (SDR) in your vehicle are capable of collecting and storing diagnostic information about your vehicle, which may constitute personal information.
 This may include information about the performance or status of various systems and modules in the vehicle, such as engine, throttle, steering or brake systems.
 Your Mazda dealer may access and collect this vehicle diagnostic information through a direct connection to your vehicle during the servicing process.
-The only circumstance in which this information may be disclosed to Mazda or Mazda Motor Corporation is in connection with providing service in relation to your vehicle, except as otherwise required by law.
+This information may be disclosed to Mazda or Mazda Motor Corporation is in connection with providing service in relation to your vehicle, or as otherwise permitted or required by law.
 This data will enable Mazda Motor Corporation to provide its markets (distributors/dealers) with relevant information according to the data collected to support diagnosis and repair work at dealers.

 Other modules in your vehicle, including event data recorders (EDR), are capable of collecting and storing data during a collision or near collision.
 The modules may record information about both the vehicle and the occupants, potentially including information such as:

 - how various systems in your vehicle were operating;

 - whether or not the driver and passenger seatbelts were buckled;

 - how far if at all the driver was depressing the accelerator and or the brake pedal;